yuying92/foundation/projects/ambassadors.md

 # MCDEX Global Ambassadors
 ## Intro
-MCDEX Global Ambassadors Program is aiming to ultilized the power of MCDEX community to expand influences and adoptions.
-Foundation will provide tasks grants in terms of MCB based on performance on a monthly basis.
-Ambassodars will
+The MCDEX Global Ambassador Program aims to leverage the power of the MCDEX community to expand influences and accelerate adoptions.
+The MCDEX Foundation will provide grants in MCB on a monthly basis for the tasks based on the performance of the Ambassadors.

 ## Budget